THIS POST IS PART OF THE ULTIMATE GUIDE TO BACK PAIN RELIEF

-Cervical myelopathy is when someone has dysfunction within the spinal cord as it runs through the neck .
+Cervical myelopathy or spinal cord compression is a degenerative disease within the spinal cord running through the neck .
 It is most commonly caused by pressure on the spinal cord.
-As we age, we can develop bones spurs, arthritis and disc bulges.
+As we age, we can develop bone spurs, arthritis and disc bulges.
 All of these can intrude into the space of the spinal cord.
 The spinal cord is quite sensitive to pressure, such that if it becomes squeezed it may begin to have difficulties functioning and can become damaged.

 The spine is made up of 24 bones, called vertebrae, which are stacked on top of one another.
 These bones connect to protect the spinal cord.
 The seen small vertebrae that begin at the base of the skull and form the neck make up the cervical spine.